aws/aws-eks-best-practices/content/reliability/docs/application.md

 ## Running highly-available applications

-Your customers expect your application to be always available.
-Even during the times when you are deploying new updates to improve the system.
-Architecting your application well makes your users happy and your applications and services running without disruptions.
+Your customers expect your application to be always available, even during the times when you are deploying new updates to improve the system.
+Architecting your application well makes your users happy, and your applications and services running without disruptions.
 You can improve the availability of your application by eliminating single points of failure and making it resilient to failures in individual components.

-You can use Kubernetes to operate your applications and run them in highly-available and resilient fashion.
+You can use Kubernetes to operate your applications and run them in a highly-available and resilient fashion.
 Kubernetes is designed to run distributed applications.
-It’s declarative system ensures that once you’ve set up the application, the Kubernetes control loops will continuously try to match the current state with the desired state.
+Its declarative system ensures that once you’ve set up the application, the Kubernetes control loops will continuously try to match the current state with the desired state.

 ## Recommendations

-### Avoid running singleton pods
+### Avoid running singleton Pods

-If you run your applications in a single pod, then your application will be unavailable if that pod gets terminated.
-You can use Kubernetes to automatically compensate for the termination of a pod.
+If you run your applications in a single Pod, then your application will be unavailable if that Pod gets terminated.
+You can use Kubernetes to compensate for the termination of a pod automatically.
 Instead of deploying applications in individual pods, prefer creating [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-If a pod becomes extinct, then deployment controller will create a new pod.
+If a Pod becomes defunct, then the Deployment controller will create a new pod.

 ### Run multiple replicas

 Running multiple replicas of your application will make it highly-available.
-You can use the horizontal pod autoscaler **link here** to automatically scale replicas based on workload.
+If one replica of your application fails, your application will still function, albeit at reduced capacity until Kubernetes creates another Pod to make up for the loss.
+Furthermore, you can use the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to scale replicas automatically based on workload demand.

 ### Schedule replicas across nodes